Warsaw Chopin Airport: South hall

 The south hall contains the check-in areas A and B (former Terminal 1) was built in 1992 with a capacity for 3.5 million passengers per year to replace the ageing complex from the Communist era.
 Initially, it handled all the traffic.
 Since 2007, the T2, a newly built terminal adjacent to T1, has been gradually taking over the major part of the traffic.
 Reconstruction of the south hall started on 13 September 2012.
 On 23 May 2015, the redesigned, reconstructed south hall was fully integrated into the 'Terminal A' complex.
 Before its refurbishment, the south hall was very recognisable by Poles for its very characteristically dark red colour of many construction elements, including the roof that covered the departure hall, pillars, frames of doors and windows and other.
 In Polish, it was called "buraczkowy", which simply means "beetroot-coloured" in English.

 North hall

 This new terminal (formerly known as Terminal 2), featuring the check-in areas C, D and E, became fully operational on 12 March 2008, two years after the originally planned opening date.
 The arrivals area was in operation from mid-2007 but problems with safety certification and disagreements between the airport and the construction firm delayed full operation.
 The new terminal is considerably larger than the older Terminal 1 and has taken over departures for all Star Alliance and Oneworld airlines and a few other carriers.
 August 2014 saw Chopin Airport as one of the first European airports offering free unlimited Internet access to all its passengers and visitors.

+Expansion

+In 2024, Chopin Airport announced plans to expand its capacity to accommodate rising demand ahead of the planned opening of the Central Communication Port in 2032.
+The airport's total footprint will grow by 15%, adding 21 gates for wide-body aircraft and 9 gates for narrow-body aircraft, and will be capable of serving over 30 million passengers annually.
+Plans will also involve expanding airport's cargo capacity.
+Initial construction work began in late summer 2025 and is scheduled to be completed by 2029.